Plymatea/SimpleMembership/Journal.md

 * I expect to continue shaking the 'rust' off basic skills I've forgotten.
 As I progress I'll be using the readme as a road map and keep my future implementation ideas there.
 * Alright, got the facebook auth method working.
 Had some small issues getting the right scope lined up with the facebook app.
 Got it working though.
 * I might tackle the stripe integration next.
 Not sure how stripe will want info to charge cards, will the membership types be hosted on stripe or will I simply pass a $$ amount to stripe.
 Yeah Stripe next.
+* Might want to update require statements to newer import statements...

+#### 2022.11.28
+* The authentication check to view pages, and access API routes on the backend get called a lot.
+Like every time.
+I wonder if there is a way to decrease the number of times this needs to be called.
+    * Maybe accomplish this through a custom middleware function
+* Today was a bit frustrating.
+I set out to integrate stripe into the program and went down a rabbit hole.
+I updated the userModel and cleaned it up a bit.
+Added in mailing address to the schema as well as the input form.
+    * I'm struggling to set a fullName prop from the firstName and lastName only.
+    * Read about the mongoose virtual props and got that to work, but it's not getting passed through into the front end react properties.
+Only managed to get it to print in the console.
+    * I've tried setting the prop directly, setting it as a virtual (two different ways), also tried changing the JSON middleware to include "virtuals", but that completely broke everything.
+    * UPDATE: Got IT.
+When creating the schema, I needed to set options to retrieve virtuals when converting to JSON.
+I saw this before, but thought I needed in the middleware instead of the schema creation.
+Yeah!
+* I'd like to break the Discord, Google, and Facebook IDs into their own schema.
+As well as the subscriptions, and mailing addresses.